CBSF Grant Reporting Guide

 Step 1.
 Check the activity records in your pact

-A Pact collects activity records from your organization's portfolio and shares them with a funder.
+A pact collects activity records from your organization's portfolio and shares them with a funder.
 The records that are linked to a pact remain in your organization's portfolio.

 Activity records from one organization's workspace portfolio can be shared to multiple pacts.
 Activity records can only belong to a single organization workspace - you cannot add records from different organizations to the same Pact.